evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 details on how the modules were parsed from YAML and which git revisions are being used.

+For mainline commits and [trigger versions](Project-and-Distro-Settings.md#project-triggers), a new manifest will be created that uses the latest revision available for each module.

-For manual patches and GitHub PRs, by default, the git revisions in the version manifest will be inherited from its base version.
+For manual patches and GitHub PRs, by default, the git revisions in the version manifest will be inherited from its base version (i.e. the mainline commit version of the patch's base git revision).
 You can change the git revision for modules by setting a module manually with [evergreen set-module](../CLI.md#operating-on-existing-patches) or by specifying the `auto_update` option (as described below) to use the latest revision available for a module.
 The full hierarchy of how